The air was like fire,

 A fierce goddess entered the villages,

-And killed the people with dis
+And killed the people with diseases,

 So people remained in their homes,